OICR/softeng-blog/_posts/jared_baker/2017-10-20-Day-1-Collaboratory.md

 ## Prerequisites
 * [Obtain DACO approval.](http://icgc.org/daco) This is a Collaboratory prerequisite and all users of the Collaboratory must have DACO approval.
 DACO handles requests from scientists for access to controlled data from the International Cancer Genome Consortium (ICGC).

 * [Request Collaboratory account](http://www.cancercollaboratory.org/services-request-account).
 The Cancer Genome Collaboratory is the Compute environment and also home to an object storage repository containing hundreds of terabytes of ICGC data.
 A new & easier signup page is coming soon.
+Upon signup, you will receive your account details via email.

 ## Summary of Steps
 1. [Log in to the Collaboratory OpenStack dashboard](#1)